Latent Profile Analysis

 • Introduction to multi-group analyses (i.e., profile invariance) and longitudinal analyses (latent transition analysis [LTA], growth mixture modeling [GMM])

-This course will be delivered in person in Calgary over two days July 25-26, 2024, during Rocky Mountain Methodology Academy.
-Class meets from 9am to 5pm each day.
+This course meets in person usually over two days from 9am to 5pm each day.

 Although LPA will be presented as a modeling framework that can be applied across different software platforms (e.g., LatentGold, SAS [with PROC LCA], or R [packages: tidyLPA, MCLUST, polCA, or OpenMX]), this course will focus on its implementation in the Mplus software environment given Mplus’ flexibility and advanced features.
 Because this is a hands-on course, learners are encouraged to bring a laptop to class with a recent version of Mplus installed, but this is not a requirement.
 All datafiles and syntax will be available to attendees so that all material can be downloaded onto personal laptops.